johnhopkins/Atmel-AVR-Assembly/README.md

 |1	|1	|0	|Reserved|
 |1	|1	|1	|Fast PWM|

 An ATmega328 without an external crystal runs at 8MHz.
-This means that the timer counts 8 million times per second.
-If we set CS02, CS01 and CS00 This rate can be slowed down to make the timer more flexible to our potential needs.
+This means that the timer increments 8 million times per second.
+If we set CS02, CS01 and CS00 then we can slow down this rate to make the timer more flexible for our potential needs.
 This is known as the prescaler which simply divides the clock by a set amount.
 For example using divide by 8 would mean that the timer is incremented only 1 million times per second.

 |CS02	|CS01	|CS00	|Description|
 |---|---|---|---|